|

 A subsidy is basically taking a phone that they buy from an

-OEM (Original Equipment Manufacturer like Samsung or Motorola) for lets
+OEM (Original Equipment Manufacturer) like Samsung or Apple, for lets

-you locked in as a customer for a certain number of years.
-If
+you locked in as a customer for a certain number of years (usually 2-3

 they didn't have that assurance, there's a very good chance that you

-would leave to use another carrier before they can make their money
+would leave to use another carrier before they can actually make their

 back from the phone subsidy.
 For a more detailed discussion